smdabdoub/find/README.md

 else you want to run it from.
 Make sure to keep the plugins directory in the same folder as the find app.

-Plugins can be installed by copying the related files to the appropriate subdirectory under the plugins directory.

 ### Windows

-The main FIND executable is located at: find/find.exe
+The zip file contains a self-extracting installer that will guide you through the installation process.
+Once FIND has been installed, the main executable is located at:

+<install dir.>/find.exe

-The plugins folder is located at: find/plugins
+and the plugins folder is located at:

-Plugins can be installed by copying the related files to the appropriate subdirectory under the plugins directory.
+<install dir.>/plugins

 ### Linux